 We also came to realize that a limitation of our approach was the threshold of four fatalities.
 It underscored the magnitude of the phenomenon we were focused on: If we were to lower the fatality count, there would be dozens of additional similar cases to account for, from a rampage at a Knoxville church in 2008 (two dead, six injured) to one at a Pittsburgh fitness center in 2009 (three dead, nine injured) to one at a Cleveland high school last February (three dead, three injured).

-We chose to stick with the threshold because it is the only one that appears to be widely accepted by experts, based on an FBI crime classification report from 2005.
+We chose to stick with the threshold because it is the only one that appears to be widely accepted by experts, based on a FBI report from 2005.
 But the challenge of arriving at a workable definition also points to a broader problem recognized by everyone studying this issue: Much more research is needed.
 Data on guns and gun violence is notoriously lacking, thanks in no small part to the National Rifle Association, which has worked effectively with its allies in Congress not only to undermine enforcement of gun laws but also to kill research that would serve the public interest.
-President Obama's new plan for regulating firearms aims to change all that, but it will take an act of Congress to make robust research a reality.
+President Obama’s new plan for regulating firearms aims to change all that, but it will take an act of Congress to make robust research a reality.

 Mass shootings represent but a tiny fraction of America’s overall gun violence.
 That doesn’t mean we shouldn’t work harder to understand how they happen and how we might diminish them.
 For those who suggest that they are statistically unimportant, there stands an obvious question: How many more Tucsons, Auroras, Sikh temples, and Newtowns do we need for this problem to deserve deeper attention?

-This piece also appeared on Boston.com.
+A version of this piece also appeared on Boston.com.